-The issue of indigenous engagement is relevant to Mosaic.
-We recognize the deep connection that indigenous peoples often have to the natural and human resources our industry relies on to conduct its work.
-Given the nature of Mosaic's core business, and our daily interaction with communities and with air, water and land resources across our operations, we prioritize indigenous engagement and understand its implications on the protection of human rights, environmental stewardship and safety.
+The issue of Indigenous engagement is relevant to Mosaic.
+We recognize the deep connection that Indigenous peoples often have to the natural and human resources our industry relies on to conduct its work.
+Given the nature of Mosaic's core business, and our daily interaction with communities and with air, water and land resources across our operations, we prioritize Indigenous engagement and understand its implications on the protection of human rights, environmental stewardship and safety.

 In some locations, there are cultural implications to our business that Mosaic addresses through community engagement.
 Mosaic recognizes the significance of building relationships with First Nation and Métis organizations throughout Saskatchewan.
-For example, Mosaic partners with the Digital Transformation in Potash Mining program led by Morris Interactive, to prepare Saskatchewan's Indigenous workforce for careers in mining, and also with the Saskatchewan Science Center to provide science-based learning opportunities in Indigenous schools annually.
-We strive to be a thoughtful and engaged neighbor who invests carefully and generously, and, through working with First Nations and Métis communities, we identify strategic opportunities to target grant funding to initiatives and projects that are important to the growth and sustainability in the areas where we operate.
+For example, Mosaic partners with the Digital Transformation in Potash Mining program led by Morris Interactive, to prepare Saskatchewan's Indigenous workforce for careers in mining with hands-on experience at Mosaic operating sites as well as classroom training, and also with the Earth Ranger Foundation to provide nature- and science-based learning opportunities in Indigenous schools.
+We strive to be a thoughtful and engaged neighbor who invests carefully and generously, and through working with First Nations and Métis communities, we identify strategic opportunities to target grant funding to initiatives and projects that are important to the growth and sustainability in the areas where we operate.